There are SOO many things to do in Lisbon.

 Past courtyard cafes, down crooked stone streets, beyond the flitting sounds of mournful Fado music Lisbon constantly encouraged us to explore around the next corner.

 While it might sound like we’re writing a hyperbolic love song, we promise we aren’t exaggerating.
 Lisbon charmed our pants off.
 And if you like historic cities that have done a remarkable job of preserving their past you’ll feel exactly as we did.
 Doubly so if you enjoy wandering down vibrant streets, enjoying good weather nearly all year round, and friendly-as-all-heck locals.

-Lisbon’s historic center lays spread out upon seven hills overlooking the Tagus River.
-This central part of the city is composed of many small neighborhoods, all of which are bit different from one another yet are equally fascinating.
-This is where you will doubtlessly be spending a majority of your time as a tourist.
+Lisbon’s historic center lies spread out upon seven hills overlooking the Tagus River.
+This central part of the city is composed of many small neighborhoods, all of which are a bit different from one another, yet are equally fascinating.
+This is where you will doubtlessly be spending the majority of your time as a tourist.